 Mana Pool II

-Gain a 4 point Mind buffer, or raise your existing Mind buffer by 4 points.
+Gain a 4 point Mind buffer, or increase your existing Mind buffer by 4 points.
+This advance can be taken multiple times.

-Gain a 4 point Brawn buffer, or raise your existing Brawn buffer by 4 points.
+Gain a 4 point Brawn buffer, or increase your existing Brawn buffer by 4 points.
+This advance can be taken multiple times.

 With a little time and the right components, you can combine technomancy with sinew and bones.